tejalbarnwal/3D-planning-with-bonxai/README.md

 # 3D-planning-with-bonxai

-This repository aims to demonstrate how to use Bonxai for 3D planning with a quadrotor, utilizing Ardupilot for control.
+This work in progress repository aims to demonstrate how to use Bonxai for 3D planning with a quadrotor, utilizing Ardupilot for control
 > Note: This is a side project I am working on during my free time

 ### Setup Instructions: